edshee/mlserver-example/README.md

 joblib.dump(classifier, "Fashion-MNIST.joblib")
 ```

-Note: The SVM algorithm is not particularly well suited to large datasets because of it's exponential nature.
+Note: The SVM algorithm is not particularly well suited to large datasets because of it's quadratic nature.
 The model in this example will, depending on your hardware, take a couple of minutes to train.

 ## Serving the Scikit-learn Model